J0hn-B/opa_es/tests/readme.md

 Using Microsoft-hosted agents, we build and run the container image on the host agent.

-The tests `.xml` files are exported to the host agent and published as pipelines test results.
+The tests `.xml` files are exported to the host agent and published as pipeline test results.

 1. Create a new build pipeline using the `azure-pipelines.yaml` on `tests/` dir